-Thank you, Mark.
-For the pleasure of inhabiting another perspective for a time, actors will risk self-respect and criticism, face sleep deprivation and midnight terrors… just to enjoy living through some terrible things.
-And the things that actually happen?
-They feed into the actor’s art and enhance the richness of every character portrayed.
+Well put.
+For the pleasure of inhabiting a completely different perspective for a time, an actor will risk self-respect and criticism, face sleep deprivation and midnight terrors. and live through some terrible things.
+And the things that happen to them in real life?
+Those feed into the actor’s art and enhance the richness of every character portrayed.

 Ah.
-The actor who walks into auditions wanting a particular role… then argues with the director about their casting choices.
+The actor who walks into auditions wanting a particular role… then argues with the director about casting choices.
 Yes.
-That’s going to go over well; do try that.
-And then try auditioning again… somewhere else.
-Of course, he could also be describing life as a director.
-And, yes, I tell myself to get over it a lot, actually.
-And I better had, because…
+That’s going to go over well; do that.
+And then try auditioning again… anywhere but here.
+Of course, Twain could also be describing life as a director.
+And, yes, I tell myself to get over myself... a lot, actually.
+And I better, because…

-And when chaos descends — as it will, without fail, one to ten days before opening night - remember these words:
+And when chaos descends — as it will, without fail, one to ten days before opening night - I remember these wise words, as well:

-Twain may not have been thinking about the theatre when writing any of these, but his words sure do come in handy to a thespian; yes they do.
+Mark Twain may not have been thinking specifically of the theatre when writing any of these, but his words sure do come in handy to a thespian - they certainly do.

-1. A story came to me that begged to be turned into a play.
-It’s impossible to explain, other than to say that, instead of the characters wanting to be housed in a bookly habitat, they told me they would much prefer being brought to life.
-So I wrote a play for the first time in many years and a local company decided to produce it.
+1. A story came to me that begged to be a play.
+It’s impossible to explain, other than to say the characters didn't want to live in a book.
+They wanted to be brought to life.
+So I wrote a play for the first time in many years, and a local company decided to produce it.

 And I added “play writing” to my daily list.

-Years later, I manage my own production company, Run Rabbit Run.
+Years later: I manage my own production company, Run Rabbit Run.
 I work with fabulous people, do speaking and teaching engagements once in a while, and submit plays for production or go ahead and produce them myself.
 This is working well for me, but every once in a while I think about the characters in my unpublished books.
 If you’re a writer, you understand.
-They want to be heard, and sometimes they’ll whisper to you: “HEY, why don’t you trying getting PUBLISHED, again, JERK!”
-Or something like that… I try not to listen.
+They're lonely.
+They want to be heard, and sometimes they’ll whisper to you: “HEY, why don’t you trying getting me PUBLISHED again, JERK!”
+Or something like that… never listening that carefully.

-In the last year a sea change in publishing has occurred.
-Amazon appears to be calling most of the shots, and their Kindle platform is definitely calling 75% of the eBook shots.
+A sea change in publishing occurred.
+As of 2020, Amazon appears to be calling most of the shots, and their Kindle platform is calling 83% of eBook shots.
 But still there’s that icky “self-publishing” thing, right?
 Well, apparently in the last year that’s changed too.
 In fact, the publishing process is being reversed as we speak: eBooks that sell well are being picked up for “real” publishing by the majors.

 Hmm… Suddenly I’m looking like a pretty good bet here, because I…

-– dig every aspect of marketing (my focus during my Masters in Arts Management studies);
+– Dive easily into every aspect of marketing (my focus during my Masters in Arts Management studies);

-– never stopped writing, and so have a stack of unpublished manuscripts to send out, as well.
+– Never stopped writing, so I have a stack of unpublished manuscripts to send out, as well.
 Oh, and plays!
 And nonfiction!
 And… heyyyyy, this could work!

-Lastly and best-ly?
-I’m one of those people who have ever and always appreciated being my own boss, and eBooks are giving me the chance to manage my own publishing experience.
+Finally, I’m one of those people who have always appreciated being my own boss, and eBooks are giving me the chance to manage my own publishing experience and along with the reader's experience.
 How can I say no to that?

-Thus, I have decided: I will Kindle.
+Thus, I decided: to Kindle.
 And we will see.